-Girl Scout materials are to be used only for purposes of Girl Scouts and are protected as intellectual property of Girl Scouts of the USA.
+Girl Scout materials are intended for the exclusive use of Girl Scouts and are protected as the intellectual property of Girl Scouts of the USA.
+Materials include but are not limited to: Girl Scout logo, tag lines, and/or program and badge requirements.